 The proposed alignments for the sewer force mains from Grand LS and Santa Barbara LS will follow public rights-of-way to minimize disruptions and streamline construction.
-As previously mentioned, the sewer force main conveying wastewater to the City of Solvang will begin at the Santa Barbara LS located at the intersection of Alamo Pintado Road and Santa Barbara Avenue and extend to the proposed POC (MD-114) at Solvang's wastewater infrastructure.
+As previously mentioned, the sewer force main conveying wastewater to the City of Solvang, referred to as SFM-1, will begin at the Santa Barbara LS located at the intersection of Alamo Pintado Road and Santa Barbara Avenue and extend to the proposed POC (MD-114) at Solvang's wastewater infrastructure.
 Along the alignment, the pipeline will cross Alamo Pintado Creek via two bridge crossings.
+For the SFM-1 alignment There are options to use trenchless construction for runs up to 1000-ft and below the creek crossings.
+Utilizing trenchless construction such as Horizontal Directional Drilling (HDD) can reduce the construction duration, minimize construction costs, and is less invasive than traditional open cut trenching.
+This would require the use of seamless flexible pipe such as HDPE.
+Trenchless construction does require specialized equipment and specialized construction crew to perform the work.
+The excavations for the sending and receiving pits may require shoring designed by a Registered Civil or Structural Engineer.